MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/configuring-teams-calling-quickstartguide.md

     CallingDefaultClient       : Teams
     ChatDefaultClient          : Teams

-If you choose to use the updated Teams upgrade policy, you need to assign TeamsOnly mode to your users.
+If you choose to use the updated Teams upgrade policy, you need to assign Teams Only mode to your users.

 The behaviors of the policy above are the following:
 * **For existing Skype for Business customers**, this policy is designed to redirect incoming calls to Teams.
 This includes both VoIP (from Teams and Skype for Business) and PSTN calls.